ProtoSchool/protoschool.github.io/src/tutorials/Blog/02-exercise.md

-Add a new field called `tags` whose value is an array of tags.
+To each post, add a new field called `tags` whose value is an array of tags.
 Use the tags `outdoor` and `hobby` for the blog post about trees.
-The blog post about computers has only a single tag called `hobby`.
+Give the blog post about computers a single tag called `hobby`.